cherkavi/cheat-sheet/ai-tools-fine-tuning.md

 # [Fine tuning](./ai-tools-fine-tuning.md)

 ## fine tuning Use Case:
+* Domain adaptation
 * Specialized tasks (e.g., legal, medical, proprietary dialogue styles)
 * Performance tuning on consistent tasks (classification, summarization)
+* ❗for totally new knowledge - RAG
+* ❗small set of training data - find out more, but not too much
+* quality vs quantity - clear, consistence, focused
+* consistence in format and style
+* free of errors and contradictions
+* each example should correspond to your use case
+* choose proper base model
+  * model size ( consider to use: Lama 3.2:3b, 3.1.8b )
+    > "do not use a truck for pizze delivery"
+  * license

+## fine tuning parameters:
+* LOw Ranked Adaptation
+  * Quantized LOw Ranked Adaptation
+* Learning Rate
+  > size each step during the learing to reach out the goal ( distance )
+* Batch Size
+  > how many expamples to take at once, before knowledge update ( more examples at once - more memory )
+* Number of Epochs
+  > number of complete passes through the training dataset.
+* Optimizer Selection
+  > different teaching methods

 ## fine tuning Tools: